gambler5211/web-ui-test-automation/README.md

 - Parses a `.feature` file.
 - Compiles each step via regex rules first; if no match and `--use-llm-compiler` is set, falls back to an LLM (strict schema).
 - Runs the compiled Scenario with an async Playwright runtime, taking per-step screenshots and writing JUnit XML and results.json.
+- **NEW: Natural Language Mode** - Write tests in plain English!
+The AI agent interprets high-level instructions (e.g., "Login as admin", "Search for iPhone") and executes them intelligently.
+- **NEW: Smart Wait Agent** - LLM automatically determines when and how long to wait for dynamic content (no manual waits needed!).
+- **NEW: Smart Scanner Agent** - LLM intelligently decides when and how to scan the page, auto-scanning on element resolution failures.

 ## Install
 ```